akkamo/akkamo/gitbook/modules/config-module.md

-# Configmodule
+# Config module
 This module provides configuration support, using the standard [Typesafe Config](https://github.com/typesafehub/config) library.

-#Module configuration
+# Module configuration
-Module don't have a configuration.
+Module does not have a configuration.

 ## How to use in your module
 This module registers `cpm.typesafe.Config` instance into the *Akkamo context*.